KarrLab/bpforms/docs/website.rst

 The website provides a single input box to enter biopolymer forms.
 After clicking submit, the website will perform three actions

 #.
 The website will validate the form and report any syntax errors.
 #.
-Optionally, the website will calculate the major protonation and tautomerization state at the chosen pH.
+Optionally, the website will calculate the major protonation and tautomerization states at the chosen pH.
 #.
 The website will calculate the length, chemical formula, mass, and charge of the submitted form.